-Duisc Sunshine Coast BLENDED Most of your course is on campus but you may be able to do some components of this course online.
-Unisc Fraser Coast Please go to usc, edu, au for up to date information on the
+BLENDED LEARNING Most of your course is on campus but you may be able to do some components of this course online.

 Please go to usc.edu.au for up to date information on the teaching sessions and campuses where this course is usually offered.